Medicaid - Community Waiver

 AT DEVICES PROVIDED/COVERED

-• Oklahoma’s Developmental Disabilities Services Division (DDSD) operates statewide with four offices in three areas of the state.
-To apply for waiver services, please contact the Area office nearest you.
+- Oklahoma’s Developmental Disabilities Services Division (DDSD) operates statewide with four offices in the state.
+To apply for waiver services, please contact the area office nearest you.

-5. The hearing decision will be made by the appeals committee, which is made up of the hearing officer and two OKDHS state office employees who were not involved in the action you are appealing.
-The appeals committee tries to get most cases decided within 30 days after the hearing.
+- The hearing decision will be made by the Appeals Committee, which is made up of the hearing officer and two OKDHS state office employees who were not involved in the action you are appealing.
+The Appeals Committee tries to get most cases decided within 30 days after the hearing.
 If the appeal is decided against you, you may ask the Director of OKDHS to review the hearing decision.
-The appeals committee letter will explain how to do this.
+The Appeals Committee letter will explain how to do this.

 PIECES OF THE PUZZLE

-• Services provided through Oklahoma’s SoonerCare Child Health Services Program will not be covered by the Community Waiver.
-The SoonerCare Child Health Services Program lets children with SoonerCare, ages 0-20, get free medical, vision, hearing and dental checkups.
+- Services provided through Oklahoma’s SoonerCare Child Health Program will not be covered by the Community Waiver.
+The SoonerCare Child Health Program lets children with SoonerCare, ages 0-20, get free medical, vision, hearing and dental checkups.
 If your child’s SoonerCare doctor finds a health problem during a health checkup, he or she may send you to another provider or another place for follow-up care.
 Services needed to take care of the problem will be covered through SoonerCare.
-For more information related to the SoonerCare Child Health Services Program visit www.okhca.org.

-• DDSD Area Offices operate an assistive technology recycling program.
-Contact the Area Office closest to you for more information.
+- DDSD Area Offices operate an assistive technology reuse program.
+Contact the area office closest to you for more information.